AF-datascience/Stock-Market-Viewer/Task-Breakdown.md

 # Basic Landing Page
 1. Create public landing page
-    1. create home.html template and routes
+    1. create home.html template and routes - :white_check_mark:
 2. Find a way to get financial ticker data
-    1. From an API
+    1. From an API - :white_check_mark:
-    2. From a Python package
+    2. From a Python package - :white_check_mark:
 3. Create function that grabs ticker data for a hardcoded ticker symbol e.g. AAPL is Apple Inc. Set default Time period as 3 months of daily ticker data.
 4. Create a visual chart for the returned data
 5. Create a table for the returned data